Client Login

 But quietly, underneath the hype, some of the world’s largest companies are doing something far more foundational:

-Over the past few weeks, we analyzed DITA-related job postings across global enterprise organizations — looking for market signals about why companies are investing in structured content and what outcomes they’re actually chasing.
+Over the past week, we analyzed DITA-related job postings across global enterprise organizations, looking for market signals about why companies are investing in structured content and what outcomes they’re actually chasing.

-Why are companies like Tesla, ADP, Salesforce, KONE, AMD, ServiceNow, Masteracard, Huawei, Xylem, and others transforming content and content operations — and why does it matter now?
+Why are companies like AMD, Tesla, KONE, ADP, ServiceNow, Okta, Rubrik, Synopsys, Huawei, Xylem, and others rebuilding content — and why does it matter now?

 The answer wasn’t surprising — especially given the direct relationship between content quality and AI outcomes.